Master of Landscape Architecture

 Advanced studios may be developed around interdisciplinary content and processes, enriching the students' experiences through diverse expertise and perspectives.

 Students follow different curricular paths based on prior undergraduate study.
 There are four paths for earning a Master of Landscape Architecture at UVA.
-Details can be found in the next section.
+Details can be found at the Graduate Record linked below.